arrudax/Libft/README.md

 # Libft

 ## 🚀 Libft: My First C Library!
-Libft is a collection of essential C functions I developed as part of the 42 SP curriculum.
-Through this library, I recreated standard library functions, enhancing my programming skills and building a solid foundation in string manipulation, memory handling, and more.
-This journey allowed me to dive deep into the inner workings of these fundamental functions, setting the stage for more advanced projects!
+Libft is a curated collection of essential C functions that I developed as part of the 42 SP curriculum.
+Through this library, I have recreated standard library functions, enhancing my programming skills and establishing a robust foundation in string manipulation, memory management, and more.
+This journey has allowed me to explore the intricacies of these fundamental functions, paving the way for more advanced projects!

 ## Table of Contents
 - [How to Execute](#how-to-execute)